Quick Fix iTunes Backup Problem

 Make Sure that Apple Mobile Device USB Driver Is Installed

-How to Backup iPhone to Computer If iTunes Doesn’t Recognize Device
+How to Backup Content to Computer If iTunes Doesn’t Recognize iPhone

 If the above methods not work, you can use an iTunes alternative to back up your iPhone, iPad or iPod touch.
 AnyTrans would be the best choice for you.
-It is an all-in-one iOS content manager that allows you to back up data from iDevice to iTunes, and to computer in three steps: Connect > Select > Transfer.
+It is an all-in-one iOS content manager that allows you to back up data from iDevice to iTunes, or from iDevice to computer in three steps: Connect > Select > Transfer.

 Also Read: How to Move Data to New iPhone 6/6s/7 >

-The above is all about how to fix if iTunes won't recognize your iDevice when you want to make backup with iTunes.
+The above is all about how to fix if iTunes doesn’t recognize iPhone when you want to make backup with iTunes.
 There are also other problems you might meet when you back up with iTunes like a message pops up and says: iTunes could not back up the iPhone because not enough free space is available on this computer.
 To solve this problem, please refer to this step-by-step guide.

 More iTunes Backup/Restore Problems Related Articles